 Ruth Farmer began her Goddard career as a member of the faculty in the Individualized Bachelor of Arts program (now a degree option within the Undergraduate Studies Program), and she helped to create Goddard’s BFA in Creative Writing Program.
-In addition to directing the Graduate Institute, Farmer teaches Shakespeare, American literature, English composition, educational inquiry, community organizing, and creative writing face-to-face and online at local colleges and community organizations.
+In addition to directing the Graduate Institute, Ruth teaches Shakespeare, American literature, English composition, educational inquiry, community organizing, and creative writing face-to-face and online at local colleges and community organizations.
 She is owner of Farmer Writing and Editing, which offers coaching and editing services, and she is a member of the South Street Writers Cooperative.
 A lifelong learner, Ruth has taken courses in organizational analysis, disruptive technologies, leadership, and sustainable development.
-She is a member of the Bryce Dance Company.
+She creates collages, and practices tai chi, yoga, and ecstatic dance.
 These experiences enhance her work as Director of the Goddard Graduate Institute, whose core values are embedded in inter- and trans-disciplinary inquiry.
 Ruth Farmer’s poetry and prose appear in literary journals and anthologies, and she recently co-edited Transformative Language Arts in Action (Rowman & Littlefield) with Caryn Mirriam-Goldberg.

 MFA in Writing and Literature, Bennington College